How to Align WGS84 to Local CRS in Python for Carbon Mapping

 Deterministic Transformation Logic

 Once diagnostics pass, execute the projection using pyproj.Transformer with always_xy=True to prevent axis-order inversion (lat/lon vs lon/lat).
 Carbon mapping requires strict adherence to equal-area projections for stock quantification.
-The transformation function below enforces planar geometry, computes metric area, and applies registry-specific distortion thresholds:
+The transformation function below enforces planar geometry, computes metric area, and applies a registry-specific distortion threshold as a hard gate:

 from shapely.ops import transform as shapely_transform